TREETOPS MUSIC’S - Policies/Terms and Conditions (updated 6/11/20)

 IN-CLASS POLICIES -

-GOOEY BASKET - Everyone please go on "goo patrol" while in class by keeping your eyes on any instruments that go in children's mouths and placing them in the goody basket (We'll point it out to you).
+GOOEY BASKET - Everyone please go on "goo patrol" while in class by keeping your eyes on any instruments that go into children's mouths and placing them in the gooey basket (We'll point it out to you).
 When in doubt, send it to the goo!
 The instruments will be disinfected immediately after class or feel free to take care of it yourself with the wipes provided.
 Hand sanitizer is also provided.
 If we work together we can help keep everyone healthy!

-CONVERSATION - While we understand and appreciate the value of parents and caregivers connecting and making friends in our classes, and know that it is a natural inclination to want to talk to one another between songs, we ask that you try to keep the conversation to a bare minimum and save socializing for before and after class.
+CONVERSATION - Shhh! :) While we understand and appreciate the value of parents and caregivers connecting and making friends in our classes, and know that it is a natural inclination to want to talk to one another between songs, we ask that you try to keep the conversation to a bare minimum and save socializing for before and after class.
 The class environment which will most benefit your child musically is one where they are immersed in the music without distractions.
 They need the quiet space in between songs to process the music they've just heard!

-With written permission of class members, I may request some photo-taking be allowed from time to time to post on the website or flyers.
+With written permission of class members, I may request some photo-taking be allowed from time to time to post on the website or in flyers.
 Names will not be used and it's certainly fine if you do not want to participate.

 2. Throwing instruments (or anything) is not allowed in the classroom.
 Children have many opportunities to explore instruments in our classes.
 We ask you to help us see that they are treated gently and never thrown into the air or at others.
 Your help in assuring that the instruments are gently placed back into their baskets is most appreciated.

 3. Rough-housing is not allowed.
-Music Together is about family music.
-And in a family we are not all the same age or the same size.
+Music Together is about family music and in a family we are not all the same age or the same size.
 We ask that everyone treat each other gently and to be especially respectful of the little ones in our classes.

 4. Caregivers must remain in the room during class.
 We ask that your children are within each caregiver’s sight and within their reach during our classes for the harmony and well being of all participants.

 5. Please physically participate at your comfort level.
-We'll be sitting a lot on the floor but moving around the room as well.
+We'll be sitting a lot on the floor and moving around the room as well.
 Be very careful when you have a child in your arms.
 Do not feel you need to keep up with the movements we're doing if you don't feel you can safely do them.
 If you need to use a chair just let us know.

 Thank you so much for respecting one another, the program and the premises.
 We're looking forward to making Music Together with you and your family!